werk85/pathmirror/README.md

 # pathmirror

 Advanced key mirror function that can mirror nested object keys.
-Intended for the generation of flux action names.
+Intended for the generation of flux action type names.

 ## Installation